eclipse-keyple/keyple-website/content/learn/user-guide/card-resource-service.md

 ### Delete a resource

-Invoke the `removeCardResource(...)` method on the service to remove a card resource from the available card resource list.
+Call the `removeCardResource(...)` method on the service to remove a card resource from the available card resource list.
 This can be useful in some cases if the card or reader has failed.
 You just have to provide the card resource to remove.